RubenTipparach/rubens-psx-engine/rubens-psx-engine/Content/Data/Lounge/evidence.md

 **Public Story:** She was meditating in her quarters during the murder

-**Comically Convoluted Motivation:** She is actually an undercover Vulcan intelligence operative monitoring illegal breturium trade.
+**Comically Convoluted Motivation:** She is actually an undercover Kulluran intelligence operative monitoring illegal breturium trade.
 She knew about the murder in advance but let it happen because "the needs of the many outweigh the needs of the few"—stopping the breturium network was more important than one ambassador.
 She didn't kill him but has been manipulating the investigation to protect her operation.
 She's been leaving cryptic clues to the real killer.

 **Key Evidence:** She has access to everything.
 Her intelligence network means she knows things she shouldn't.
 She's too calm.